RyanGroch/autoscript/readme.md

 # Autoscript

 This script automatically types commands into a terminal.
 It is designed to help computer science students at Harper College prepare their assignments for submission.

 Students at Harper are often required to use the `script` Unix command to record the inputs and outputs of their programs.
-Students manually run their programs several times, and doing so requires a reasonable amount of typing.
+This requires running their programs several times, and doing so requires a reasonable amount of typing.
 This program does the typing for students so that they can speed up their workflows.

 Autoscript was designed to run on Ubuntu Server.
 Users will usually invoke this script over SSH rather than run it locally on their own computers.